Digital

 • High cost: ERP systems can be expensive to set up and maintain.

-• Data migration : ERP systems generally require the migration of existing data, which can be a technical challenge.
+• Data migration: ERP systems generally require the migration of existing data, which can be a technical challenge.

 Share this article:

-Subscribe to La Newsletter
+Subscribe to the Newsletter

 Thank you!
 Your submission has been received!